Henri Rabaud: Paris Conservatoire

 Following the retirement of Gabriel Fauré as director of the Conservatoire in 1920, Rabaud was appointed as his successor.
 Although he revered Fauré (Note: On being appointed to the Conservatoire in 1920, Rabaud wrote to Fauré, "...each hour spent by me in the Conservatoire is henceforth for you an hour of leisure, permitting you to labour at those fine works which all your admirers await.
 Believe me among them, dear Master, and also among your friends who have for you the most loyal affection".) and admired his music – he made the standard orchestral arrangement of Fauré's Dolly Suite in 1906 (Note: Maurice Ravel, a pupil and devotee of Fauré, praised Rabaud for orchestrating Faure's piano duet suite "with the most ingenious tact and sublety") – he differed greatly from his predecessor in his musical outlook.
 Fauré, on being appointed in 1905, had radically changed the administration and curriculum, introducing compositions by the most modern composers, taboo under his predecessors.
 (Note: For instance, Fauré's immediate predecessor, Théodore Dubois, had unavailingly forbidden Conservatoire students to attend performances of Debussy's ground-breaking new opera, Pelléas et Mélisande in 1902.)
 Rabaud did not share Fauré's progressive views, declaring "modernism is the enemy".

 Despite that dictum, Rabaud was not invariably hostile to innovative compositions by the younger generation.
-He was a mentor to the Conservatoire student Olivier Messiaen, and – an exceptional honour at the time – conducted the student orchestra in a performance of Messaien's Le Banquet céleste.
-After Messaien graduated, Rabaud frequently invited him to set exams and serve as juror for Conservatoire competitions.
+He was a mentor to the Conservatoire student Olivier Messiaen, and – an exceptional honour at the time – conducted the student orchestra in a performance of Messiaen's Le Banquet céleste.
+After Messiaen graduated, Rabaud frequently invited him to set exams and serve as juror for Conservatoire competitions.
 Other students during Rabaud's tenure included Jehan Alain, Jean Casadesus, Annie d'Arco, Maurice Duruflé, Henri Dutilleux, Maurice Gendron, Monique Haas, André Navarra and Paul Tortelier.

 Rabaud's staff included Paul Dukas, Henri Büsser and Jean Roger-Ducasse (composition), Henri Dallier (harmony), Marcel Dupré (organ), Marguerite Long (piano), Marcel Moyse (flute), Claire Croiza (singing) and Louis Laloy (music history).
 After the outbreak of the Second World War and the German invasion of France, Rabaud sought to protect Jewish members of the faculty, including Lazare Lévy and André Bloch, but fearful that the Nazis would close the Conservatoire if he did not comply, he collaborated with the occupying authorities to the extent of supplying details of staff, and later of students, who were Jews or of Jewish family.
 Among the faculty members dismissed by the Vichy government on racial grounds was Bloch, whom Messaien succeeded as professor of harmony.

 Rabaud retired from the Conservatoire in 1941 and retired to Neuilly-sur-Seine, where he died on 11 September 1949, at the age of 75.